45 How Large Language Models (LLMs) like ChatGPT Work

 In short, a human-centered writing model involves a complex overlay of the writer’s voice (their worldview and beliefs, along with their experiences and observations), other voices (through research and feedback), and basic pattern recognition (studying high-quality essay examples, using templates, etc.).
 It’s highly interactive and remains “social” throughout.

-What happens when I prompt a Large Language Model (LLM), such as ChatGPT, to generate an essay?
+What happens when I prompt ChatGPT to generate an essay?
 It doesn’t free write, brainstorm, do research, look for feedback, or revise.
 Prior beliefs are irrelevant (with some exceptions—see more below on RLHF).
 It doesn’t have a worldview.
 It has no experience.
 Instead, something very different happens to generate the output.

-How Large Language Models (LLMs) like ChatGPT Work
+Training Large Language Models (LLMs)

-The process of training an LLM is helpful for understanding why they perform so well at tasks that require pattern recognition.
+The process of training a Large Language Model (LLM) is helpful for understanding why they perform so well at certain tasks.
 At a very high-level, here’s how a basic model is trained:

 Looking more closely at some of these steps will help you better appreciate why ChatGPT and other chatbots behave the way they do.

-Tokenization
+Stage 1: Tokenization

 Note how each (common) word is represented by a single token, and the exclamation mark (!) also counts as its own token.